 Colorado’s job training programs invest in its labor force and incentivize business growth in Colorado by providing grants to existing companies as well as those locating or expanding in Colorado.
-By reimbursing costs associated with job training, the programs increase transferable job skills that both support the company’s competitiveness and enhance worker’s resumes and long-term employment opportunities.
+By reimbursing costs associated with job training, the Colorado First and Existing Industry Customized Job Training Grant Program provides funding to increase transferable job skills that both support the company’s competitiveness and enhance worker’s resumes and long-term employment opportunities.

-- The Existing Industry (EI) training program focuses on providing assistance to established Colorado companies in order to remain competitive within their industry, adapt to new technology, and prevent layoffs.
+- The Existing Industry (EI) program focuses on providing assistance to established Colorado companies in order to remain competitive within their industry, adapt to new technology, and prevent layoffs.